kkaris/fastapi_examples/examples/sub_services/sub_services.md

 ### Bugs/fixes
 - [x] No results in result json (check what comes out of the search vs the model used to store the results)
-- [ ] EdgeModel currently has all the
+- [ ] EdgeModel currently has all the statement types hard-coded

 ### Requirements
 - [x] BaseModels (see `service_util.py`):